 What Is Gingivitis?

 Gingivitis is the common name for periodontal infection.
 It is the first stage of periodontal disease.
 It involves excess amounts of oral bacteria camping out underneath your gum tissues.
-Gingivitis is the only reversible stage of gum disease, and treating it as soon as you notice it could save you from having to manage gum disease for the rest of your life.
+Gingivitis is the only reversible stage of gum disease, and treating it as soon as you notice it with a deep cleaning could save you from having to manage gum disease for the rest of your life.

 What You Should Look Out For